By Kelsie Kilawna

 Local Journalism Initiative Reporter

-Kelsie Kilawna is a Local Journalism Initiative reporter who works out of the DISCOURSE .
-The Local Journalism Initiative is funded by the Government of Canada.
+Kelsie Kilawna is a Local Journalism Initiative Reporter that works out of THE DISCOURSE.
+The Local Journalism Initiative is funded by the Government of Canada